Culture of Guyana: Cuisine

-Caribbean ground provisions (known colloquially as provisions) are part of the staple diet and include cassava, sweet potato, and eddoes.
+Caribbean ground provisions (known colloquially as "provisions") are part of the staple diet and include cassava, sweet potato, and eddoes.
 There is an abundance of fresh fruits, vegetables and seafood on the coast.

-Most individuals use fresh fruits to make their own beverages, which are called "local drink", which are made from readily available fruits or other parts of plants.
-Popular homemade drinks are Lime Wash (like lemonade), pine drink (from a pineapple), mauby, made from the bark of a tree; sorrel drink, made from hibiscus; ginger beer (made from ginger root), and peanut punch.
+Most individuals use fresh fruits to make their own beverages, which are called "local drink", made from readily available fruits or other parts of plants.
+Popular homemade drinks are lime wash (like lemonade); pine drink (from a pineapple); mauby, made from the bark of a tree; sorrel drink, made from hibiscus; ginger beer (made from ginger root); and peanut punch.

-Fresh fish and seafood are an integral part of the Guyanese diet especially in the rural areas and small villages along the coast.
+Fresh fish and seafood are an integral part of the Guyanese diet, especially in rural areas and small villages along the coast.
 Popular fish types include gilbaka, butter fish, tilapia, catfish, and hassa (Hoplosternum).
-The crab soups with okra from the Berbice coastal region resemble the Louisiana Creole soups like gumbo.
+Crab soups with okra from the Berbice coastal region resemble Louisiana Creole soups like gumbo.

 Christmas and Old Year's Night (New Year) is the most celebrated time for Guyanese for food and festivities.
-Advance preparation is part of the exciting pre-preparation for Christmas celebrations.
-It starts with the preparation and soaking of fruits and rum or wine for Black Cake weeks or sometimes months ahead to intensify the flavour.
-Local drinks such as ginger beer, mauby and sorrel are fermented and require a sitting (pre-preparation) period prior to making.
+Advance preparation starts with the preparation and soaking of fruits and rum or wine for black cake weeks or sometimes months ahead to intensify the flavour.
+Local drinks such as ginger beer, mauby and sorrel are fermented and require a sitting period prior to making.
 Ginger beer is the Christmas drink of choice, similar to the popularity of eggnog in North America.
-Some dishes certain to be served are Guyana pepperpot, garlic pork, black cake, sponge cake and home-made bread.
-Some of the local drinks and food require advance preparation.
+Guyana pepperpot, garlic pork, black cake, sponge cake and homemade bread are traditionally served.

-Guyanese style Chinese food having its ultimate origins in several coastal southern Chinese provinces are popular along with fried chicken as the most popular restaurant and take-out items in the bigger towns.
-Popular Chinese dishes include lo mein, chow mein, and "Chicken in the ruff" (fried rice with Chinese-style fried chicken).
+Guyanese-style Chinese food and fried chicken are common restaurant and take-out items in bigger towns.
+Popular Chinese dishes include lo mein, chow mein, and "chicken in the ruff", fried rice with Chinese-style fried chicken.